msi-ris/Tutorials/rnaseq_cmd.md

   they're gone for good.
 - `head`: show the "head" of a file.
 This command will show you the first few lines of a file.
 - `ssh`: secure shell.
-This will let you log in to a remote machine to execute commands.
-We will use this command to log in to MSI systems.
+This will let you log in to another machine to execute commands.
+We will use this command to connect to a high-performance computing login node from the main login nodes.

 ## <a name="0.5.2"></a> 0.5.2: Practice Commands
 To get familiar with the commands that we will be using in this tutorial, we